MierenManz/dinit/README.md

 ## Install the script with this command

-`deno install --allow-read --allow-write --allow-run URL`
+`deno install --allow-read --allow-write --allow-run https://raw.githubusercontent.com/MierenManz/dinit/main/dinit.ts`

 ## How to use